cucumber/cucumber-jvm/README.md

 ### Running cross-platform Cucumber features

 All Cucumber implementations (cucumber-ruby, cucumber-jvm, cucumber-js) share a common set of Cucumber features to ensure all implementations support the same basic features.
-To run these you need to clone the cucumber-features into your cucumber-jvm working copy:
+To run these you need to clone the cucumber-tck repo into your cucumber-jvm working copy:

     git submodule update --init